argodev/study/docs/ctf/portswigger.md

 1. Watching the response lengths, I again noticed taht one of them (password: `robert`) had a different length.
 Inspecting the response showed that user had logged in.
 1. With this information, I then returned to the browser, manually logged in with this information, and completed the challenge

+### :material-gauge: Username enumeration via subtly different responses

+!!! question
+    This lab is subtly vulnerable to username enumeration and password brute-force attacks.
+It has an account with a predictable username and password, which can be found in the following wordlists:

+    Candidate usernames
+    Candidate passwords

+    To solve the lab, enumerate a valid username, brute-force this user's password, then access their account page.

+Working on this challenge made me sharpen my understanding of the _intruder_ tool.
+I had two lists, and I wanted to run all permutations of them (combined).
+The mistake I had been making was that I had been failing to change the attack type from the default `Sniper` to the `Cluster Bomb` option.
+This let me define my two lists, each assigned to one of the two fields/positions, and then start.

+After just over 10,000 attempts, we found one request that returned a `302` rather than a `200`.
+Logging in as `at` with a password of `7777777` solved the challenge.

+### :material-gauge: Username enumeration via response timing

+!!! question
+    This lab is vulnerable to username enumeration using its response times.
+To solve the lab, enumerate a valid username, brute-force this user's password, then access their account page.

+    Your credentials: wiener:peter
+    Candidate usernames
+    Candidate passwords

+This was an unwelcome response:

+!!! error
+    You have made too many incorrect login attempts.
+Please try again in 30 minute(s).

+The more accurate statement...
+I should have read the instructions.
+You are supposed to do this in two steps: 1. enumerate the username and then 2. brute force that user's password.
+I tried to just do the cluster bomb approach and that was foolish.

 ### :material-gauge-empty: 2FA simple bypass

 !!! question